 Going Along for the Harry Potter Ride

 The Potter-clueless, however, need not worry.
 If you don't know a Whomping Willow from a weeping willow, you'll still be charmed by the discoveries at every turn.
 And when you enter the castle's portrait gallery and discover the paintings come to life, you'll be captivated by the talking characters, even if you don't have a clue what they're saying.
 The seamless theme park magic we referred to earlier is abundant in the gallery.
 Of course, oil paintings can't really come to life; yet, the effect is so well done, guests can't help but go along for the ride.

 Going along for the ride is the whole point of Forbidden Journey.
 Professor Dumbledore, Hogwarts' headmaster, has opened the school to the outside world for the first time and has invited muggles (non-wizards) to learn about its history.
 Guests enter his office, and the professor (actor Michael Gambon) welcomes them.
 Dumbledore's ultra-high-resolution, high-frame-rate projected image (a trick that attraction conjurers have used before) is somewhat realistic, if a bit ethereal.

-The headmaster sends his visitors along to the Defense Against the Dark Arts classroom for what he promises will be a rapturous lecture.
+The headmaster sends his visitors along to the Defence Against the Dark Arts classroom for what he promises will be a rapturous lecture.
 However, Harry, Hermione, and Ron doff their cloak of invisibility in the classroom to warn the visitors about the boring lecture that awaits them.